Disco Chess vs ChessPecker: Two takes on the woodpecker method

 Two Apps, Same Method

-Disco Chess and ChessPecker both implement the Woodpecker Method, the chess training technique popularized by GM Axel Smith and IM Hans Tikkanen.
+Disco Chess and ChessPecker both apply the woodpecker method, the chess training technique popularized by GM Axel Smith and IM Hans Tikkanen.
 The core idea is identical: solve the same set of puzzles multiple times in cycles, getting faster and more accurate each round.

 The difference is in execution.
 How do these two apps approach the method?
 What trade-offs does each make?
 And which one fits your training style?